Mansur Shah of Malacca: Tombstone

 There are many theories about the Mansur Shah tombstone.
 At the time supposedly in June 1918, the author name Jean Pierre Moquette had been given the description of the tomb, which was given to him by Richard Olaf Winstedt, purporting to be the sultan Mansur Shah tombstone.
 The two stones were given to him later, and then it was seen to be no-way matched, either its in shape or ornament or workmanship.
-The head stone was once undoubtedly placed on a tomb, while the others one belongs to its kinds that lies on the ground.
+The headstone was once undoubtedly placed on a tomb, while the other one belongs to an artistic form that lies on the ground.

-The plate on one of those two stones of Mansur Shah ones deciphered allegedly by Jean Pierre Moquette.
-With assistance on his side to help of his decipherment works, Moquette, to include those others of the teamers cast, was finally able to decipher of what its the inscriptions sayings; they were also to reconstruct its damage words, certainly to get the absolute readings on the plate, included the name and the date.
-Formerly, the author name John Coney Moulton kindly sent the request images of the stone to Moquette, of all of the four sides which is placed in the cement pedestal for the better preservation.
-The readings from the first plate on obverse says;
+The plate on one of the two stones of Mansur Shah was deciphered, allegedly by Jean Pierre Moquette.
+With assistance on his side to help his decipherment works, Moquette, include those others of the teamers cast, was finally able to decipher the meanings of the inscriptions.
+They were also able to reconstruct damaged words, certainly to get the exact readings on the plate, including names and dates.
+Formerly, the author John Coney Moulton kindly sent the requested images of the stone to Moquette, of all of the four sides which are placed in the cement pedestal for better preservation.

+The reading from the first plate on its obverse says: